-- (a) Available the appropriate financial, material, equipment, facility, and personnel resources and expertise, or ability to obtain the resources and expertise, necessary to indicate the capability of the Bidder or Proposer to meet all contractual responsibilities; - (b) A satisfactory record of performance.
-The District shall document the record of performance of a Bidder or Proposer if the District finds the Bidder or Proposer non-responsible under this Section; - (c) A satisfactory record of integrity.
-The District shall document the record of integrity of a Bidder or Proposer if the District finds the Bidder or Proposer non-responsible under this Section; - (d) Qualified legally to contract with the District; - (e) Supplied all necessary information in connection with the inquiry concerning responsibility.
-If a Bidder or Proposer fails to promptly supply information requested by the District concerning responsibility, the District shall base the determination of responsibility on any available information or may find the Bidder or Proposer non-responsible; and - (f) Not been debarred by the District under PPS-47-0575.
+- (c) A satisfactory record of integrity.
+The District shall document the record of integrity of a Bidder or Proposer if the District finds the Bidder or Proposer non-responsible under this Sectionsection; - (d) Qualified legally to contract with the District; - (e) Supplied all necessary information in connection with the inquiry concerning responsibility.
+If a Bidder or Proposer fails to promptly supply information requested by the District concerning responsibility, the District shall base the determination of responsibility on any available information or may find the Bidder or Proposer non-responsible; and - (f) Not been debarred by the District under PPS- 47-0575. - (8) Pre-negotiation Negotiation.

-(8) Pre-negotiation.
 The District may pre-negotiate some or all Contract terms and conditions including prospective Proposer Contract forms such as license agreements, maintenance and support agreements, or similar documents for use in future Procurements.
 Such pre-negotiation of Contract terms and conditions (including prospective Proposer forms) may be part of the prequalification process of a Proposer in Section 1 or the pre-negotiation may be a separate process.
-Unless required as part of the prequalification process, the failure of the District and the prospective Proposer to reach agreement on pre-negotiated Contract terms and conditions does not prohibit the prospective Proposer from responding to Procurements.
+Unless required as part of the pre-negotiated no pre-negotiated Contract terms and conditions does not prohibit the prospective Proposer from responding to Procurements.
 The District may agree to different pre-negotiated Contract terms and conditions with different prospective Proposers.
 When the District has pre-negotiated different terms and conditions with Proposers or, when permitted, Proposers offer different terms and conditions, the District may consider the terms and conditions in the Proposal evaluation process.

-PPS-47-0560 Request for Qualifications ("RFQ")
+PPS- 47-0560 Request for Qualifications ("RFQ")

-For purposes of this Section, an RFQ may be used without the RFQ constituting a prequalification pursuant to PPS-47-0550, if the District establishes the RFQ to determine whether competition exists to perform the needed Services or to establish a nonbinding, open list of qualified Contractors in addition to the general public and in order to expand the pool of qualified Contractors, prior to issuing an RFP.
+For purposes of this Sectionsection, an RFQ may be used without the RFQ constituting a prequalification pursuant to PPS- 47-0550, if the District establishes the RFQ to determine whether competition exists to perform the needed Services or to establish a nonbinding, open list of qualified Contractors in addition to the general public and in order to expand the pool of qualified Contractors, prior to issuing an RFP.
 If the District establishes a closed, exclusive, or binding list of qualified Contractors, then the District must comply with Section (1) of this Rule.
 The District is not required to issue an RFQ and may elect to forego using an RFQ before issuing an RFP.

-(1) Content of RFQ.
+- (1) Content of RFQ.
 At a minimum, the RFQ must describe the particular specialty desired, the qualifications the Contractor(s) must have in order to be considered, and the evaluation factors and their relative importance.
 The RFQ may require information including, but not limited to: the Contractor's particular capability to perform the required Services; the number of experienced staff available to perform the required Services, including specific qualifications and experience of personnel; a list of similar services the Contractor has completed, with references concerning past performance; and any other information deemed necessary by the District to evaluate Contractor qualifications.
-All RFQs must:

-- (a) Be in Writing; - (b) Provide that the District may, at any time during the solicitation process, reject any or all Proposals or cancel the solicitation without liability if it is in the public interest to do so; and - (c) Provide that the District is not responsible for any costs of any Proposers incurred while submitting Proposals, and that all Proposers who respond to solicitations do so solely at their own expense, unless compensation is expressly provided for in the Solicitation Document.

-(2) Pre-Submission Meeting.
+All RFQs must: - (a) Be in Writing; - (b) Provide that the District may, at any time during the solicitation process, reject any or all Proposals or cancel the solicitation without liability if it is in the public interest to do so; and - (c) Provide that the District is not responsible for any costs of any Proposers incurred while submitting Proposals, and that all Proposers who respond to solicitations do so solely at their own expense, unless compensation is expressly provided for in the Solicitation Document. - (2) Pre-Submission Meeting.
 A qualifications pre-submission meeting, voluntary or mandatory, may be held for all interested Contractors to discuss the proposed Services.
 The RFQ must include the date, time, and place of the meeting(s).